arthur-ai/bench/docs/source/custom_scoring.md

         return repeat_scores
 ```

-## Using a custom scoring method in a test suite
+## Using a custom scorer in a test suite

-We pass in our custom scoring class as the `scoring_method` parameter to the test suite:
+We pass in our custom scorer as the `scoring_method` parameter to the test suite:

 ```python
 from arthur_bench.run.testsuite import TestSuite